 A conviction for DWI or DUI will result in a mandatory drivers’ license suspension.
 The duration of the drivers’ license suspension in addition to corresponding charges and fees will depend on the circumstances of the arrest, including but not limited to the person’s driving history and their blood alcohol content (“BAC”) reading.

-It is important to understand that a DWI or DUI conviction in New Jersey is not considered a criminal offense under state law.
+It is important to understand that New Jersey does not consider a DWI or DUI conviction in New Jersey a criminal offense under state law.
 In lieu of a criminal offense, a DWI or DUI is classified as a motor vehicle violation.
 Regardless of the classification, a DWI or DUI arrest is a serious charge.

 DWI and DUI Penalties in New Jersey